Internet in Slovenia

+The use of internet in Slovenia is widespread.
+According to official polls in the first quarter of 2023, 90% of citizens between the ages 16 and 74 have used the internet, 87% daily or almost daily.
+Smartphones were the most prevalent devices for internet access, used by 87% of users.
+94% households had internet access.

 The use of the internet for specific purposes (online banking, e-Government services, electronic commerce, reading online newspapers, etc.) is near the average for EU27.

 The country's top-level domain is .si.
 It is administered by ARNES, the Academic and Research Network of Slovenia.
 The organization also provides access to educational and research institutions.
-Other major providers are Telekom Slovenije (under the trademark SiOL), Telemach, AMIS and T-2.
-Slovenian ISPs provide ADSL, ADSL2+, VDSL, SHDSL, VDSL2 and FTTH.
+Other major providers are Telekom Slovenije (under the trademark SiOL), Telemach, A1 Slovenija (formerly AMIS, mobile provider also known as Si.Mobil) and T-2.
+Slovenian ISPs provide ADSL, ADSL2+, VDSL, SHDSL, VDSL2, EuroDOCSIS (mostly provided by Telemach) and FTTH.
+Internet access points (ADSL/VDSL and FTTH) must be provided by Telekom Slovenije to other internet providers, at a certain fee, regulated by AKOS (Slovenian Telecommunications Agency) as a part of its national service.
+This ensures fair competition amongst internet providers.

 Slovenia is noted as one of the leading European countries by the percentage of users who browse the web using Mozilla Firefox.
 In 2007, 47.9% of page requests were made with Firefox, more than in any other European country.

 History

 The first IP connection in the country was established between Jožef Stefan Institute and the Dutch NIKHEF institute in October 1991.
 The laboratory for open systems and networks at the Jožef Stefan Institute housed the primary domain server for the .yu domain at the time.
 The .si top-level domain was registered in 1992 after Slovenia gained independence, but the use of .yu TLD continued for several years and only in the second half of the 1990s was the registry transferred to University of Belgrade.
 Similarly, the use of X.400 and X.25 protocols by ARNES continued for several years due to established European research institutes' preference for ISO/OSI standards.

 In a telephone poll of households in 1996, 6.5% of the population declared themselves as internet users, although the number was probably overestimated due to methodological problems.